Geotechnical engineer

 Employers

-You'll find the majority of jobs in the private sector, working for engineering or construction organisations or consultancies.
-There are growing numbers of specialist geotechnical consultancies.
+Most geotechnical engineering jobs are in the private sector, in engineering or construction organisations or consultancies.

 Oil and gas companies and environmental consultancies also recruit geotechnical engineers.
 Graduate opportunities for geotechnical roles are currently buoyant as land and existing buildings are increasingly being repurposed.